 Admission to the online master’s program in emergency management requires a bachelor’s degree from an accredited institution and a minimum undergraduate GPA of 2.8.
 Up to six credit hours can be transferred in if a student has already taken a course similar to that required for the program.
 To request previous course credits be transferred, students should demonstrate completion of the course with a B or higher and provide a syllabus of the course content.
 Adelphi University is regionally accredited by the Middle States Association of Colleges and Schools.

-Philadelphia University’s MS in disaster medicine and management is offered both online and on-campus.
+Jefferson University’s MS in disaster medicine and management is offered both online and on-campus.
 The traditional master’s program combines classroom seminars on campus in Philadelphia with online reading materials.
 The online master’s degree consists mostly of virtual courses, with required in-person attendance for six and a half days of summer session.
 During this in-person week, students participate in hands-on exercises, including labs, disaster drills, and role playing exercises, and attend lectures from a variety of disaster medicine professionals.

 Both the traditional program and the online program have the same overall requirements.
 The MS in disaster medicine and management consists of 36 credit hours of coursework and can be completed in one to three years, depending on whether a student is taking classes full-time or part-time.
 Students take eight core courses and four elective courses.
 The core curriculum covers topics, such as organizational management in disasters, public health implications of disasters, and foundations in emergency management.
 Elective courses cover more specific topics beyond foundational knowledge in the field, including issues of homeland security and defense, business and crisis continuity, and hazardous materials and industrial safety.

 The knowledge acquired through coursework culminates in a capstone research project with an optional internship component.
 In addition to coursework, this program has an experiential learning requirement where students must complete 100 hours of participation in local, regional, or national agency activities and demonstrate a connection between theory and practice.
-Philadelphia University is regionally accredited by the Middle States Commission on Higher Education.
+Jefferson University is regionally accredited by the Middle States Commission on Higher Education.

 3 Southern New Hampshire University